-We started operations offering foreign exchange and international payments services in Mexico, focused mainly on large and mediumsized Mexican non-financial companies, mostly related to international trade.
-In 2020, we carried out 6.6 million payment transactions (0.9 million international transactions and 5.7 million domestic transactions).
+We started operations offering foreign exchange and international payments services in Mexico, focused mainly on large and medium-sized Mexican non-financial companies, mostly related to international trade.
+In 2021, we carried out 6.7 million payment transactions (1.0 million international transactions and 5.7 million domestic transactions).

-By the relevance of our Mexican foreign exchange business, internal figures reflect that \$3,482 million pesos in revenues were generated by this segment, which represents 44% of our total revenues in 2020.
+Internal figures show that our foreign exchange and payments business generated \$3,764 million MXN of Monex's total revenues in 2021, which represents 42% of our total revenues in the year, which reflects the relevance of this business line.
 We will focus on the description of these foreign exchange business activities in this first part.